 According to Pesce:

 “… artistic multidisciplinarity visits our time … does not like hierarchies between different languages of expression … today’s creativity is no longer found in coherence … Recognizable languages are boring, and belong to the past … the complexity of our time reflects diversity of values, even contradictory ones, which form pluralism, inconsistency and multiple behavior.
 Feminine nature, with its facets, coincides with the being of our era: this is why I think that women will be the protagonist of the future“.

-Since the beginning, Gaetano Pesce has contributed to destroy the boundaries between architecture, art and manufacturing, creating an imaginary universe of projects and objects that have become real creativity icons and have already been known and analyzed in the whole academic world and more.
-Indeed, Gaetano Pesce’s multidisciplinary works are included in the permanent collections of the main cultural organizations and the most prestigious American museums, such as Moma and Met.
-Additionally, Pesce has exhibited everywhere in Europe, from the Centre Pompidou in Paris to the MAXXI in Rome.
+From the very beginning, Gaetano Pesce has contributed to breaking down the boundaries between architecture, art and industry, building an imaginative universe of projects and objects that have become true icons of creativity, now recognized and analyzed throughout the academic world and beyond.
+Pesce’s “multidisciplinary” works are, in fact, part of the permanent collections of the most important cultural institutions.
+Present in all the most prestigious American museums, from the MoMA to the Metropolitan Museum, from the Vitra Museum to the Louvre, Pesce has exhibited throughout Europe and the rest of the world, from the Parisian Center Pompidou to the MAXXI in Rome.